blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Unseen Servant (1st, Ritual)
 Casting Time: 1 action
 Range: 60 feet
-Components: V, S, M(a piece of string and a bit of wool)
 Duration: 1 hour
 You create an invisible, mindless, shapeless, medium force that performs simple tasks at your command until the spell ends.
 The servant has an AC of 10, 1 hit